nais/doc/docs/basics/teams.md

 ## Managing your team

-* Team members are managed by managing the group in [AAD](https://aad.portal.azure.com/#blade/Microsoft_AAD_IAM/GroupsManagementMenuBlade/AllGroups)
+* Team members are managed by managing the group in [My Groups portal](https://account.activedirectory.windowsazure.com/r#/groups)

 !!! warning
     It is the responsibility of each team to keep the group member roster up to date.
 This includes removing former team members in a timely fashion.